Colleges by Location

 Admissions

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 2,993 in 2023.
-Northwest Nazarene University has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this school uses standardized test scores for admission and it admitted 2,117 in 2025.
+Northwest Nazarene University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the enrolled students in 2023 was 22 while the average GPA was 3.67.
-That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.
+The average ACT score for all the enrolled students in 2025 was 22 while the average GPA was 3.73.
+That means that you need a GPA that's above average in order to get into Northwest Nazarene University; the same goes for your ACT score.

 Retention Rate

-The freshman retention rate for Northwest Nazarene University was 71.63% in 2023, a testament to the outstanding educational experience provided by this institution.
+As reported in 2025, the freshman retention rate for Northwest Nazarene University was 77.41%, a clear indication of the excellence and value of the educational experience at this school.

 Student Body